Gatehead, East Ayrshire: History

 Gatehead is most likely to have been named after the Turnpike road and the toll bar or gate.
 A 'Gatehead Toll Bar' is still marked nearby on the road to Laigh Milton mill and the Craig House estate as late as 1860 on the Ordnance Survey (OS) map of that year.
 'Gatehead' is apparently first recorded marked on General Roy's Military Survey map of Scotland (1745–55) and then by Armstrong's 1775 map.
-The RCAHMS website records the site of a Tollhouse at NS 3898 3670.
+The Historic Environment Scotland website records the site of a Tollhouse at NS 38987 36702.

 Archibald Adamson records a walk through Old Rome and Gatehead in 1875.
 He mentions a neat lodge house at Fairlie, then owned by a Captain Tait and records that the Irvine bridge has recently replaced an older one.
 The Old Rome miners cottages are in ruins following the local coal pits being worked out and the distillery ruins are still apparent.
 He goes on to say that Gatehead was established around fifty years back, i.e. circa 1825, and has neither kirk, smithy, mill or market, but it does have a station.

 Laigh Milton viaduct over the River Irvine stands nearby.
 This is the oldest railway viaduct in Scotland, and one of the oldest in the world.

 The Cochrane Inn is likely to have originally been a coaching inn, serving the stagecoach route from Kilmarnock to Troon and Ayr.
 A milestone near the Crosshouse junction on the main road in 1860 gave Troon as 7 miles and Dundonald as 21/4 miles and another near the junction for Laigh Milton Mill gave Ayr as 10 miles and Kilmarnock as 21/4 miles.